-If, at any time in the course of performing your duties at IMLS, you believe you may have a conflict of interest, please contact the IMLS staff member coordinating your review process.
-Other questions about the ethics rules and responsibilities may be directed to IMLS's Designated Agency Ethics Official at ethics@imls.gov; (202) 653-4787; 955 L'Enfant Plaza, SW, Suite 4000, Washington, DC 20024.
+If, at any time while performing your duties at IMLS, you believe you may have a conflict of interest, please contact the IMLS staff member coordinating your review process.
+Other questions about the ethics rules and responsibilities may be directed to the IMLS Designated Agency Ethics Official at ethics@imls.gov; (202) 653-4787.